anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 _PI or Account Administrator_

-In order to create and launch workspaces and consume Google Cloud resources, Terra needs to be linked to each of the Lab’s Google Billing Accounts.
+To create and launch workspaces and consume Google Cloud resources, Terra needs to be linked to each of the Lab’s Google Billing Accounts.
 This is done in the Google Cloud console by adding Terra as a _Billing Account User_ on each Google Billing Account.

 **To add Terra as _Billing Account User_ to a Google Billing Account:**

 1. Sign in to the google cloud console by navigating to <https://cloud.google.com/> and selecting **“Sign in”**.
 1. Navigate to <https://console.cloud.google.com/billing> (or select “**Billing**” from the top left navigation menu).
 1. Select your lab from the “Select an organization” dropdown.
-1. On the right-hand side of the page select **“ADD MEMBER”**
+1. On the right-hand side of the page, select **“ADD MEMBER”**
 1. On the following screen:
    1. Add _<terra-billing@terra.bio>_ in the **“New members”** form field.
    1. Under **“Select a Role”** select **“Billing”** and then **“Billing Account User”**